Longacres: Closure and redevelopment

 On September 27, 1990, Kenneth Alhadeff announced that Broadacres had sold the Longacres site to Boeing; the company reportedly paid $80 million in the sale.
 An investor group led by Mark Dedomenico Sr.—a Thoroughbred owner, heart surgeon, and former overseer of the Golden Grain Macaroni Company—offered to buy Longacres from the Alhadeffs; the group never received a response.
 The racetrack was set to close on December 31, following the conclusion of a contract showing televised races from Playfair Race Course in Spokane and Yakima Meadows in Yakima, as the Alhadeffs had declined an offer from Boeing to operate it for up to three years as part of a transitional period.
 However, Boeing eventually reached an agreement with the non-profit Emerald Racing Association to operate the racetrack for two more years; the latter paid annual fees significantly below fair market value during that time.

 Despite a last-ditch effort by the racetrack's supporters to keep it open for the 1993 season, the racetrack closed on September 21, 1992; Native Rustler won the final race under jockey Gary Stevens before a record 23,258 spectators, many of whom were involved at some point with the racetrack's operation throughout its history.
 Until that point, Longacres had been the longest continuously running track on the West Coast.
 The final Longacres Mile Handicap at the track, the 57th one overall, occurred on August 23, 1992; Bolulight prevailed over Ibero by a half-length to win the $293,800 purse in front of 17,182 spectators.
 The race was subsequently held at Yakima Meadows from 1993 to 1995 before moving to Emerald Downs in Auburn when that racetrack opened in 1996 as the new home of horse racing in Western Washington.

 Meanwhile, on May 10, 1991, Boeing announced their intent to build an office park at the Longacres site, planning to develop the 212 acre site over a 12-year period.
 However, the company shelved much of the plans for the park in November aside from a $70 million, 600000 sqft customer-training center located on a corner of the property; the center opened in 1993.
 While Boeing mulled over alternate options for the Longacres site, the company obtained permits from the city of Renton to demolish the racetrack structures in December 1994; demolition began immediately, with the process completed by the following year.
 The company eventually decided to move its Commercial Airplanes division onto the property with the construction of a $60 million, 300000 sqft facility that opened in October 1998, vacating three buildings in Renton that had collectively served as the division's headquarters.
+Boeing subsequently leased 38000 sqft of the training center, later known as the North Building, to Alaska Airlines for flight training.